n7tae/mvoice/README.md

 ## Distributed Hash Table (OpenDHT)

 Using the OpenDHT library, mvoice now joins a special digital voice, ham-radio DHT network to discover reflector and repeater destinations directly.
-For these target systems using the DHT, connection information is published and updated directly by the target and is availabe to mvoice in near-realtime.
+For these target systems using the DHT, connection information is published and updated directly by the target and is available to mvoice in near-realtime.
 All the mvoice user needs to know is the callsign of the target.

 ### Building and installing the OpenDHT support